JenBerlin/Day-Schedule/README.md

 CSS

-Contains the syling for ...
+Contains the styling for ...

 - Body
 - textarea